 HUD/FHA Multifamily Documentation

-If you want to apply for HUD multifamily financing, having the correct forms and documents is an essential part of the process.
-Both lenders and HUD want detailed information on both potential borrowers and the property itself.
-In order to help you close faster, we’ve provided a basic list of standard templates and forms available for download below.
+If you want to apply for HUD multifamily financing, having the correct forms and documents is essential.
+Both lenders and HUD want detailed information on potential borrowers and the property itself.
+In order to help you close faster, we’ve provided a basic list of standard templates and forms below with links to download.

 A personal financial statement, or PFS, allows a lender and HUD to determine the financial strength of the person (or persons) borrowing funds.
 In general, HUD would like to see borrowers with a net worth of at least 100% of the loan amount (not including retirement accounts) and a minimum of 10% of the loan amount in liquidity.
 If a deal has compensating factors, such as lower leverage, or a borrower with significant HUD multifamily experience, these requirements may be negotiable.

-If a potential borrower currently owns other investment properties, a Schedule of Real Estate Owned, or SREO, is a required supplement to a borrower’s PFS.
-In essence, if a borrower is already invested in real estate, HUD (and the lender) want to see how they’re managing their portfolio.
+If a potential borrower currently owns other investment properties, a schedule of real estate owned, or SREO, is a required supplement to a borrower’s PFS.
+In essence, if a borrower is already investing in real estate, HUD (and the lender) want to see how they’re managing their portfolio.
 They will also want to identify any potential liabilities or risks that may be associated with their current investments.

-An organizational chart, or “org chart” demonstrates the exact structure of the borrowing entity.
-This can be extremely important for HUD, as projects can get complicated, particularly if multiple investors, trusts, or other unique capital structures are involved.
+An organizational chart, or org chart, demonstrates the exact structure of the borrowing entity.
+This can be important for HUD, as projects may get complicated, particularly if multiple investors, trusts, or other unique capital structures are involved.

-A rent roll is another one of the most important documents for a prospective HUD multifamily borrower.
-A rent roll lists all of a property’s tenants, including information such as the amount of rent they are paying, if they are current or behind on rent, any rental concessions that have been offered, as well as lease start and end dates.
-This information is extremely valuable for the underwriting process, as it can help lenders and HUD assess risk in ways that a T-12 or a last 3 years P&L cannot.
-For instance, if multiple tenants are behind on rent, or many of a property’s leases expire on the same date, it would generally suggest that the property may be an unreasonable risk.
+A rent roll is one of the most important documents for a prospective HUD multifamily borrower.
+A rent roll lists all of a property’s tenants, including information such as the amount of rent they are paying, if they are current or behind on rent, any rental concessions offered, and lease terms.
+This information is extremely valuable for the underwriting process, as it can help lenders and HUD assess risk in ways that a T12 or longer-term P&L statement cannot.
+For instance, if multiple tenants are behind on rent, or many of a property’s leases expire in the same month, it could suggest a higher risk profile.

-Finally, another type of essential document is a sources and uses statement, which demonstrates where the funding for a multifamily or commercial real estate project is coming from and how each dollar of capital is used.
+Another critical document is the sources and uses statement, which demonstrates where the funding for a multifamily or commercial real estate project is coming from and how each dollar of capital is used.
 In a sources and uses statement, the combined uses of funds must exactly match the combined sources of funds.